zbigniewstefaniuk/chat_app/README.md

 - fixed theme toggle button ✔

-- added css code to stylize site and chat for better UX ✔
+- added css code to stylize site and chat for better UI ✔

 ## **TO DO 💤**